 Visualization is not a very clearly defined field.
 There are many variations, ways of doing it, and ideas around it.
 That is valuable, because it keeps the field moving and brings in fresh ideas.
 But it also brings with it people who like using visualization's tools and talk about visualization, but what they are doing is something else.
 We need to start calling these things what they are: a cargo cult of visualization (read on...)

-A second prevalent factor is the mutual back-slapping that occasionally takes place between and within numerous blogs and practitioners in this field.
+A second prevalent factor is the mutual back-slapping that occasionally can take place between practitioners in this field.
 This results in a certain amount of complacency that just because we all get excited about the potential of this subject and its applications, everyone else should too.

 In these times of financial challenges across almost all economies, the likelihood is that data visualisation type solutions, unfortunately, will be perceived as 'luxury spend' activities by many organisations needing to cut expenditure (particularly consultancy) and to simply focus on their core business.
 Whilst it fine for all of us inside the business to recognise that it deserves a higher standing and can be deployed to support economic recovery, that is ultimately insufficient.
 It is vital we all strive towards a better articulation of what data visualisation is to help provide due justification and explanation of the potential tangible improvements for all.